ankitvars/Alarm-Clock/README.md

 This is a simple JS application that runs on your browser.
 Below are the instructions on how to run it using VSCode.

-- Install the Live Server Extension available on VSCode https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer
+- Install the [Live Server Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) available on VSCode.
 - Click the GoLive option on the bottom left.